Woman accuses U.S. Senator Al Franken of unwanted groping, kiss

 ‘COMPLETELY INAPPROPRIATE,’ FRANKEN SAYS

-In a longer statement issued later, Franken was more contrite.
+Franken, in a longer statement issued after his first apology, was more contrite.
 “I don’t know what was in my head when I took that picture, and it doesn’t matter.
 There’s no excuse.
 I look at it now and I feel disgusted with myself.
 It isn’t funny.
 It’s completely inappropriate,” he said.

 The USO, which sponsored the tour on which Franken and Tweeden traveled, said it was never aware of the incident.